neuhausergenny/notes/README.md

 Next, use task management tools, such as Trello, Asana, or Todoist, to keep track of your tasks and deadlines.
 These tools will remind you of what still needs to get done, helping you stay on track.
 Additionally, set regular deadlines for each step in the task, so you have something to aim for and can see your progress.
  - 来自帮助助手

+# 2023-12-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.